kdcao1/Polled/README.md

 * replace:
     * `YOUR_APPLE_TEAM_ID` with your Apple Developer Team ID
     * `YOUR_RELEASE_SHA256_FINGERPRINT` with the SHA-256 fingerprint from the Android signing certificate used for production
+* end event
+* bugged modal when edit, keeps histroy for too much
+* back button doesnt work when notificaiton toast is there
+* option to let invitees add choices